Estimated reading time: 5 minutes

 Since coming home to the farm I’ve had the chance to learn these truly ancient skills from my Dad, Merv (that’s him above).

-for the last 60 plus years, Dad’s been growing his own trees for the orchard.
+For the last 60-plus years, Dad’s been growing his own trees for the orchard.
 He’s also frequently “top-worked” trees, which means changing the variety of a mature tree.
 It’s been an amazing opportunity to learn from a master grafter.

 Hugh and I started a replanting program for the orchards when we came home to the farm.
 We’ve planted literally thousands of fruit trees in that time – all of which were grown in our on-farm nursery.
 It’s saved us thousands of dollars and allowed us to continuously improve the orchards.

 It’s also given us the chance to learn and practise all the skills to grow our own rootstocks and graft the varieties we wanted to grow in the orchard.
-The whole process is described in detail in this blog.

 We’ve also been able to teach others these skills, which is very important to us.
 Growing your own trees is an important part of our Grow Great Fruit teaching program.